-The weighted average discount rate applied in the March 2023 valuation across the full HICL Infrastructure PLC was 7.2% (2022: 6.6%).
+The weighted average discount rate applied in the March 2023 valuation across the full HICL Infrastructure PLC portfolio as a whole was 7.2% (2022: 6.6%).
 The discount rate is considered to be the most significant assumption through which an increase or decrease would have a material impact on the fair value of the Investments at fair value through profit or loss.

-The Directors have satisfied themselves as to the methodology used, the discount rate and other key assumptions applied, and the valuation.
+The Directors have satisfied themselves as to the methodology used, the discount rates and other key assumptions applied, and the valuation.